parats15/LedFxDocker/README.md

 See [LedFx-balenaSound](https://github.com/ShiromMakkad/LedFx-balenaSound) for hardware requirements and other information.

 You could also run a standalone instance of balenaSound on one device, LedFx on another device, and connect the two using the `HOST` environment variable.

+### Vban

+You can send audio directly from Vban, you can use [Voicemeeter-Vban](https://vb-audio.com/Voicemeeter/vban.htm).
+You'll need to set the environment variable VBAN_HOST to your Vban IP sender instance VBAN_PORT with sender port default `VBAN_PORT=6980` and VBAN_STREAMNAME default `VBAN_STREAMNAME=Stream1`

 ## Support Information
 - Shell access while the container is running: `docker exec -it ledfx /bin/bash`